junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Castiel flinches violently, cowering back as far as the cuffs allow.
 His lips move again, and the first syllable tumbling out, broken and scared, is, "No."

-Guarded alert and panic flashes through his face, rage and heartbroken overtaking it a second later.
+Guarded alert and panic flash through his face, rage and heartbroken overtaking it a second later.

 "No," he says, croaked and clipped.